 First things first - Help your teenager to understand that whilst driving is great and gives them so much freedom, it is probably the riskiest thing they will do.
 Luckily, there are a lot of different things to help keep your child as safe as possible when they’re out on the road.
 We all need to learn at some time, so giving them a helping hand every step of the way will help calm their nerves and yours.

 From their first lesson to their first independent drive after passing – there are many steps that you and your child can take to keep the risks down.
 A better education of the rules of the road is key, so try and supply them with books, DVDs and apps that will help them learn the Highway Code!
 It may not be the most exciting thing they’ve ever studied, but remind them that driving is not all about the practical, and a lot about the theory!

 It may come as a shock that driving lessons have significantly increased in price since when you were learning.
 Everyone wants to get out on the road, so it may cost a pretty penny to get your teenager there.
 Luckily, there are some things you can do to cut the cost of learning to drive.
-From private practice when they’re learning, to keeping costs low once they’ve passed – it doesn’t need to cost as much as you think!
-(Although with driving lessons now costing an average of £24 an hour, it’s still a big jump from the 1980’s)
+From private practice when they're learning, to keeping costs low once they've passed - it doesn't need to cost as much as you think!
+(Although with driving lessons now costing an average of £25-£30 an hour, it's still a big jump from when many parents learned to drive!

 The most important thing you need to establish is whether or not your teenager is ready to learn to drive.
 Make sure they know the realities of being out on the road, from the risk to the cost and everything in between!
 It's a huge commitment and is possibly the first major life choice they'll make, so allow them to speak openly to you, and you to the same to them - hopefully open communication will ease both of your nerves and anxieties.